waggle-sensor/summer2021/Chris/dailyblog.md

 - the wrapper and app work
 - tomorrow I will test the shell script and make things as automated as possible

+### Friday (7/16)
+- Modified the tauprofiler image some more
+- working with object counter plugin
+- ok
+  - build the plugin with the makefile
+    - change dockerfile to be from chrispkraemer/tauprofiler:0.0.0 instead of base
+  - commands are the same except: change entrypoint to "./tauprofiler.sh"